Lightning-AI/pytorch-lightning/docs/source/advanced/advanced_gpu.rst

 If you would like to stick with PyTorch DDP, see :ref:`ddp-optimizations`.

-Unlike :class:`~torch.nn.parallel.DistributedDataParallel` (DDP) where the maximum trainable model size and batch size do not change with respect to the number of GPUs, memory-optimized strategy can accommodate bigger models and larger batches as more GPUs are used.
+Unlike :class:`~torch.nn.parallel.DistributedDataParallel` (DDP) where the maximum trainable model size and batch size do not change with respect to the number of GPUs, memory-optimized strategies can accommodate bigger models and larger batches as more GPUs are used.
 This means as you scale up the number of GPUs, you can reach the number of model parameters you'd like to train.

 There are many considerations when choosing a strategy as described below.
 In addition, check out the visualization of various strategy benchmarks using `minGPT <https://github.com/SeanNaren/minGPT>`__ `here <https://share.streamlit.io/seannaren/mingpt/streamlit/app.py>`__.

 Pre-training vs Fine-tuning
 """""""""""""""""""""""""""

 When fine-tuning, we often use a magnitude less data compared to pre-training a model.
-This is important when choosing a distributed strategy as usually for pre-training, **where we are compute-bound**.
+This is important when choosing a distributed strategy as usually for pre-training, **we are compute-bound**.
 This means we cannot sacrifice throughput as much as if we were fine-tuning, because in fine-tuning the data requirement is smaller.

 Overall: